 The Surrey Heath Diabetes Walks for Health is a pilot programme coordinated by Surrey Heath Borough Council in partnership with Surrey Heath CCG, Camberley Health Centre and Virgin Care.
-Having successfully received funding from the NHS England Diabetes Transformation group, the project aims to support local people living with Type 2 diabetes to improve their condition.
+Having successfully received funding from the Tesco Bags for Help Fund, the project aims to support local people living with Type 2 diabetes to improve their condition.

 - Feeling better in yourself with improved confidence